MSD Communications and Public Engagement Network

 The Public Affairs Directorate (PAD) also manage a central Communications Officer Network (email email@example.com to join the network).
 The Communications Officers Network is a good way to make contact with others working in communications across the collegiate University and share knowledge, ideas and resources.
-Termly Introduction to PAD sessions are run for new communications staff.
 Additionally, the University’s Senior Facilitator and Coordinator for Public Engagement, Dr Lesley Paterson, publishes a monthly Public Engagement with Research digest (email Dr Lesley Paterson to receive the digest).
 The digest is intended for staff within the University for which public engagement is a key part of their role, to provide updates on Oxford PER news; highlight external opportunities that they may wish to flag up to specific researchers and events that may be of interest to PER practitioners.

-To join the network, please email the Divisional Communications Manager, Alison Brindle.
+To join the network, please email the Head of Communications Alison Brindle.

 Information for network members